EricssonResearch/openwebrtc/README.md

 ```
 The available target platform when building on Mac can be seen above, if you are building on Linux the available target platforms are "linux" and "android".

-Now the OpenWebRTC framework is compiled and ready to be incorporated into you application.
+Now the OpenWebRTC framework is compiled and ready to be incorporated into your application.

 ## Community
 For support, questions and discussions: